DMVis/DMVis/documentation/components/bar.md

 Event that fires when the mouse leaves the bar.
 The name attribute represents the class name of the bar.

+# Events

+This component emits the following events:

+- `mouseBarEnter`
+- `mouseBarLeave`

+To read more about these events, see the [Events](../utils/events.md) documentation.

 # Example usage

 ```svelte